mind-inria/mri-nufft/docs/paper-joss/paper.md

 Where $S_1, \dots, S_L$ are the sensitivity maps of each coil.
 Such sensitivity maps can be acquired separetely by acquiring low frequency of the kspace, or estimated from the data.

-#### Off-resonance correction model
+### Off-resonance correction model
 The constant magnetic field applied in a MRI machine $B0$ (with a typical intensity 1.5, 3 or 7 Tesla) is inherently disturbed at tissue interfaces with owing to different magnetic susceptibilities (such as air-tissue interfaces in the nose and ear canals).
 Those field perturbations introduce a spatially varying phase shift in the frequencies acquired (noted $\Delta\omega_0$), making the acquisition model deviating from the convenient Fourier model.
-Fortunately, this inhomogeneity map can be acquired separatly or estimated and integrated in the model as:
+Fortunately, this inhomogeneity map can be acquired separately or estimated and integrated in the model as:

 $$y(t_i) = \int_{\mathbb{R}^d} x(\boldsymbol{u}) e^{-2\imath\pi \boldsymbol{u} \cdot\boldsymbol{\nu_i} + \Delta\omega(\boldsymbol{u}) t_i} d\boldsymbol{u}$$